How to Use AirPods: Pairing, Controls, Settings and Function

 Go 3D With Personalized Spatial Audio

 Personalized Spatial Audio provides a more immersive listening experience.
-Ensure your AirPods support this feature, which is typically available on newer models with AirPods Pro (1st and 2nd gen) and AirPods Max.
+Make sure your AirPods support this feature, which is typically available on newer models with AirPods Pro (1st and 2nd gen) and AirPods Max.
 To set it up:

 1. Open the 'Settings' app on your iPhone or iPad.